syphon5/syphon5com/content/post/scotts-cheap-flights-preview.md

 First I took a random subset of weeks since 2016 to visually review the emails, understand their general format, and ask questions: did the format appear to change at any point, are there different types of emails, what do more general account emails look like, etc.

-Then I took a random sample of email IDs and filtered in the data set in R. Here I could look at the raw data from the email contents and make notes on consistencies and inconsistencies.
+Then I took a random sample of email IDs and filtered the data set in R. Here I could look at the raw data from the email contents and make notes on trends and inconsistencies.

 **Insert code showing this here**